-Description The subjects comprise an end-terraced cottage with garden ground and off-street parking.
-Accommodation GROUND FLOOR: Entrance Hall, Living Room, Bedroom, Dining Room, Sun Room, Kitchen and Bathroom.
-Gross internal floor area (m2) 58m2 or thereby.
-Neighbourhood and location The subject are located to the Southmost side of Malt Row, which is located at the Eastmost end of the Village of Pitlessie, where basic facilities are available, with more extensive range in Cupar a short commute away.
-Age The original cottages dates back to circa pre 1900 and extended in the 1960's.
+Description The subjects comprise an end-terraced extended cottage with garden ground and parking for 2 vehicles.
+Accommodation GROUND FLOOR: Entrance Porch, Living Room, Bedroom, Kitchen and Bathroom.
+Gross internal floor area (m2) 63m2 or thereby.
+Neighbourhood and location The subjects are located in the village of Craigrothie, opposite the Local School, with nearest facilities available in Ceres and Cupar, both a short commute away.
+Age The original property dates back to circa 1900 and extended at a later date (possibly 1960's).
 Weather The weather was fair and dry at the time of inspection.
-Chimney stacks The chimney stack is of stonework with cement flashings and clay pots.
+Chimney stacks The chimney stacks are of stone with cement flashings and clay pots.
 Visually inspected with the aid of binoculars where required.

-Roofing including roof space The main roof is timber framed, pitched and tiled, with the extension being of flat construction, clad with bituminous felt.
-Access to the roof space was gained via a trap hatch formed in the hall.
-A pull-down ladder and light was provided, there is an attic room formed as well as a storage areas, which housed the hot water storage tank.
+1 The main roof is timber framed, pitched and tiled, with the rear extension being of flat construction, clad with bituminous felt.
+Access to the main roof space was gained via a trap hatch formed in the bedroom ceiling.
+A pull-down ladder and light was provided.
+The roof space is partly floored, and there was a thick layer of insulation between/over the joists.
 Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-Rainwater fittings Rainwater fittings are of PVC.
+Rainwater fittings are of PVC.
 Visually inspected with the aid of binoculars where required.
-Main walls The main walls of the original cottage are of solid stone, with the extension being of roughcast cavity brick with a painted finish.
+The main walls of the original cottage are of solid stone, being a mixture of whin and sandstone, with the extension being of roughcast cavity brick with a paint finish.
 Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Windows, external doors The front door is of a composite material. and joinery Windows are fitted with PVC double glazed units.
-The rear has timber doors and windows.
-Timber fascia and soffits are fitted.
+The front door is of PVC and the rear door is of timber.
+Windows are fitted with PVC double glazed units.
+Timber fascia and soffits fitted.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-External decorations The various external components have a paint finish.
+The various external components have a paint finish.
 Visually inspected.
-Conservatories / porches Not applicable.
-Communal areas Not applicable.